virginiagalvan/virginiagalvan/README.md

 ## About

 Data scientist with a PhD in Biological Sciences.
-A bioinformatics background introduced me to working with large-scale, complex datasets to solve biological problems; today I apply statistical modeling and machine learning to biological and other types of complex data — building end-to-end ML pipelines, from data acquisition and model development to interpretability and deployment (APIs, containerization).
+A bioinformatics background introduced me to working with large-scale, complex datasets to solve biological problems; today I apply statistical modeling and machine learning to diverse types of complex data — building end-to-end ML pipelines, from data acquisition and model development to interpretability and deployment (APIs, containerization).

 ---